-...and help us obtain data for the FDA and insurance companies confirming Gastric Plication surgery as the most safe bariatric procedure in the world today.
-You can help us qualify what is going to become the newest and safest weight lost surgery available in the US.
-(Remember, this is a major operation and all surgeries have some risk).
-This means you can have Gastric Plication surgery done by one of Arizona's most experienced weight loss surgeons Dr. Terry Simpson.
-You can choose to have Gastric Plication surgery here in Phoenix Arizona.
+Gastric Plication surgery may be the most safe bariatric procedure in the world today.
+Remember, this is a major operation and all surgeries have some risk.
+You can have Gastric Plication surgery done in combination with Lap-band surgery by one of Arizona's most experienced weight loss surgeons, Doctor Terry Simpson.
+That's right, you can have the most sophisticated and effective weight loss surgery in the world - the Imbricated Lap-band - done right here in Phoenix Arizona.
 Always remember that we have more experience than any other surgical provider in Arizona and our postoperative care can't be beat.

 Gastric Plication is a new weight loss surgery in the United States

-Dr. Terry Simpson is on the team that is to qualify Gastric Plication surgery...
+Dr. Terry Simpson was on the team set up to qualify Gastric Plication surgery...

 ...for insurance coverage in the United States.
 As usual, Dr. Simpson is at the inception of the latest bariatric surgical science well before any other surgeon in Arizona.
 As with Lap-band surgery which he pioneered in Arizona, he has more experience with Gastric Plication than any other surgeon in the area.
 The group that Dr. Simpson works with reports a 65% one year excess body weight loss with Gastric Plication surgery (same amount as seen with RNY bypass and more than Lap Band).
 This group's complication rate was very low with the most common complaint being nausea and vomiting the first week after the operation (in less than 3 percent of patients studied and as the technique evolved that number decreased).
 Dr. Simpson's work in this research assures he knows and applies the latest surgical technology when performing Gastric Plication surgery.
 Keep in mind that this procedure has been performed worldwide for over a decade.